smguggen/requestal/README.md

 # Rerequestal - alpha

 A Node module for handling server-side HTTP requests with Javascript, using Node's built-in http and https modules.
+For making browser-based requests, see [Questal](https://www.npmjs.com/package/questal).

 Install
 -------